seyadeodin/fm-state-workshop/src/app/exercise-form/readme.md

 This creates a robust validation pipeline that ensures data integrity from form submission to database storage.

-## When to Use FormData vs useState
+## When to Use `FormData` vs `useState`

-### Use FormData when:
+### Use `FormData` when:

-- ✅ Building traditional forms with submit buttons
+- Building traditional forms with submit buttons
-- ✅ Working with server actions/mutations
+- Working with server actions/mutations
-- ✅ Need progressive enhancement
+- Need progressive enhancement
-- ✅ Forms have many fields
+- Forms have many fields
-- ✅ File uploads are involved
+- File uploads are involved
-- ✅ Working with Next.js app router
+- Working with Next.js app router

-### Use useState when:
+### Use `useState` when:

-- ✅ Building real-time/interactive UIs
+- Building real-time/interactive UIs
-- ✅ Need immediate validation on every keystroke
+- Need immediate validation on every keystroke
-- ✅ Complex client-side logic between fields
+- Complex client-side logic between fields
-- ✅ Building search/filter interfaces
+- Building search/filter interfaces
-- ✅ Need granular control over individual field updates
+- Need granular control over individual field updates
-- ✅ Working with controlled components that need precise state
+- Working with controlled components that need precise state

 ## The Exercise